Brewers vs. Rockies Player Props Betting Odds

 |1

-- Diaz enters this game looking to extend his three-game hit streak.
-During his last five outings he is hitting .333 with a double, a home run, three walks and two RBI.
+- Bryant brings a two-game streak with at least one hit into this one.
+During his last five outings he is hitting .278 with a home run, a walk and three RBI.

 |Opponent